 Functional Skills - Students have the opportunity to access regular sessions aimed at building their maths, English and ICT skills.
 These can be through either our functional skills sessions building towards taking an assessment at any level from Entry 1 to Level 2.
 Our practical projects sessions focus on building maths and English skills to support students independence in a practical way.
 As we work with students with a wide range of additional learning support needs all of these sessions take place in small groups of 4 - 8 students.

 Specialist tutors, IAG specialists, high needs team and 1:1 support staff - We have a staff team that has received specialist training in working with individuals with special education needs.
 Dependent on individuals circumstances we are able to offer varying levels of support from a dedicated 1:1 worker to sessional support.
 We offer students access to information advice and guidance where students in a supportive environment can explore their ideas for the future.
 Our high needs team can intervene and through liason with home plan activities to further support students learning.
 Through the support we offer as a staff team we aim to build a students skills towards growing their independence skills and if appropriate their future progression opportunities.

 Work Placements - CANTO is proud to say that we offer all of our additonal learning support students the opportunity to undertake some form of work placement.
-This maybe at our specialist work centre, in a voluntary centre, within one of our work groups, in a supported external work placement or an unsupported external work placement.
+This maybe at our specialist work centre, workshop, in a voluntary centre, within one of our work groups, in a supported external work placement or an unsupported external work placement.

 Education Health & Care Plans - If your young person has an Education Health & Care Plan (EHCP) it is important that a copy of this is brought to an initial interview.
 This helps us to assess what support the young person will need and ensure that we put the right support in place so that they are able to achieve their outcomes.